changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 ```
 // This is similar to an Option<T>, Option[T], or Maybe t type you might find in
 // other languages
+// Notice that `t: Type` is just a normal argument like any other!
 type Option(t: Type) constructors {
     // Because x is a Type it can be used in the type signature of value
     Some(x: Type, value: x): Option(x)